 This full day journey begins with a drive over the moorlands of Mosfellsheidi, an ancient undulating lava field.
 Eventually we’ll reach Thingvellir National Park, a UNESCO World Heritage Site that ranks at the top of Iceland’s attractions.
-The area is surrounded by mountains and encompasses a vast lava plane of green moss and wild flowers.
+The area is surrounded by mountains and encompasses a vast lava plain of green moss and wildflowers.
 Thingvellir is situated in a rift valley that offers incredible views of the Reykjanes Ridge.
 This is the only place in the world where the Mid-Atlantic Ridge, which separates the Eurasian and North American plates, is above sea-level.
 Iceland’s largest natural lake, Lake Thingvallavatn, is a dominant but beautiful feature in the landscape.

 Not only is Thingvellir of tremendous geological interest, it is also regarded by Icelanders as a sacred place because it is where the legislative parliament, the Althing, was founded in the year 930.
 Symbolically, it is considered the place where the settlers of Iceland became a unified nation and where some of the nation’s most important historical events unfolded.